MrWillCom/MrWillCom.github.io/source/_posts/From-Now-on-I-Won-t-Respond-on-Weekdays.md

 ---

 But you can still contact me by email or respond me on GitHub.
-I can't respond on weekdays and will check all notifications on weekends.
+I can't respond on weekdays, but will check all notifications at weekends.